AaronRutley/minimal-admin/readme.txt

 == Installation ==

 Upload Minimal Admin to /wp-content/plugins/
-Activate the plugin via the plugins menu
+Activate the Plugin via the plugins menu

 == Screenshots ==
 1. Before (when logged in as an editor / client)
 2. After (when logged in an an editor / client)

 == Changelog ==

+= 2.2.0 =
+*

 = 2.1.0 =
 * Minor CSS tweaks for WordPress v4.0+ compatibility